caBattista/Cubegame/README.md

 ![Unbenannt](https://github.com/user-attachments/assets/f59e96da-b63d-4024-85ea-218ced2890b0)

+*Sometimes you have to go outside of the box to get a clear picture of it*

 # Ideas behind the game

 The goal of this online 3rd person multiplayer game is to play a partcle in a particle system.